MaheshBandi/xml2JavaExample/README.md

-# JavaWebServices
-Maven Project to convert XML Schema to Java Objects
+This is a example to convert the XML Schema to Java Classes and test the generated the classes